- Dachverband Lehm e.V.

 - Adobe in Action, USA

-Adobe in Action is a 501c3 non-profit organization based in Santa Fe, New Mexico.
+Adobe in Action is a New Mexico-based 501c3 non-profit organization.
 We support owner builders with the planning and construction of their adobe homes.
-We promote adobe home building and ownership through education and community-based volunteerism.
+We promote adobe home building and ownership through education and student-based field support.

 - Nka Foundation, Nka Foundation

 Nka Foundation is an organization in USA that serves underserved communities in Africa through arts and design projects involving workshops, competitions and conferences.
 Throughout the year and in different countries in Africa, Nka runs earth architecture workshops and arts projects that invite professionals, students, and others from around the world to immerse in the local culture and learn-by-interaction with the people through the onsite projects.
 Students can use the opportunity for internship, thesis or personal research.
 To Nka, designing is not the whole thing.
 The design education question is: How do you learn to design what is buildable?
 It is by designing and building a project!
 Nka Foundation has come to know that by immersing the young designers in the full circle of designing and building their design, at the completion of the design-build process, the emerging professionals will learn to design what is buildable to make a well-rounded graduate.
 For the professional, you will find the hands-on construction experience a pause from your office work to rediscover the rudiments of design and nuances that can refresh your practice.
 Current projects: http://nkaprojects.boards.net

 - The Earthbuilders' Guild, The Earthbuilders' Guild